LLM Collaboration With Multi-Agent Reinforcement Learning: Experiments

-In large-scale software development, numerous developers cooperate to implement complex systems.
-Employing LLMs as developers is a promising direction, but coordinating them remains challenging due to diverse cooperation schemes and complex failures.
-In our experiments, we frame the coding collaboration task by having 2 \textit{Qwen2.5-Coder-3B} agents to generate Python functions together, where a helper agent produces auxiliary functions to support a main function generator without direct communication.
-The outputs from both agents, along with the required libraries, are aggregated into complete code snippets.
+In large-scale software development, numerous developers collaborate to implement complex systems.
+Employing LLMs as developers is a promising direction, but coordinating them is challenging due to diverse cooperation schemes and complex failure modes.
+We simplify this task by using 2 \textit{Qwen2.5-Coder-3B} agents to generate Python functions collaboratively.
+A helper agent produces auxiliary functions to support a main function generator, without any direct communication.
+The outputs from both agents, along with required libraries, are aggregated into complete code snippets.